iliana/rust-crowbar/README.md

 runtime.
 See the `examples/ci/{travis,circle}` directories for examples on how to use this, and see [naftulikay/docker-crowbar][naftulikay/crowbar] for more information.

+## Deployment

+### Serverless framework

+[Serverless framework](https://serverless.com/framework/) is an extemely popular workflow tool for developing and deploying serverless applications and comes with in depth [guides for AWS lambda](https://serverless.com/framework/docs/providers/aws/guide/).
+Serverless framework is surrounded by a strong ecosystem of plugins including a plugin for deploying [Rust applications](https://github.com/softprops/serverless-rust).
+A serverless rust template for quickly bootstraping, building, and deploying crowbar applications can be found [here](https://github.com/softprops/serverless-crowbar).

 ## Contributing

 crowbar welcomes your contributions: